Hepatitis C: Prognosis

-The responses to treatment is measured by sustained viral response (SVR), defined as the absence of detectable RNA of the hepatitis C virus in blood serum for at least 24 weeks after discontinuing treatment, and rapid virological response (RVR), defined as undetectable levels achieved within four weeks of treatment.
+The response to treatment is measured by sustained viral response (SVR), defined as the absence of detectable RNA of the hepatitis C virus in blood serum for at least 24 weeks after discontinuing treatment, and rapid virological response (RVR), defined as undetectable levels achieved within four weeks of treatment.
 Successful treatment decreases the future risk of hepatocellular carcinoma by 75%.

-Prior to 2012, sustained response occurred in about 40–50% of those with HCV genotype 1 who received 48 weeks of treatment.
+Before 2012, sustained response occurred in about 40–50% of those with HCV genotype 1 who received 48 weeks of treatment.
 A sustained response was seen in 70–80% of people with HCV genotypes 2 and 3 following 24 weeks of treatment.
 A sustained response occurs for about 65% of those with genotype 4 after 48 weeks of treatment.
 For those with HCV genotype 6, a 48-week treatment protocol of pegylated interferon and ribavirin results in a higher rate of sustained responses than for genotype 1 (86% vs. 52%).
-Further studies are needed to determine results for shorter 24-week treatments and for those given at lower dosages.
+Further studies are needed to determine results for shorter 24-week treatments and those given at lower dosages.

 Spontaneous resolution

-Depending on a variety of patient factors, between 15 and 45% of those with acute HCV infections will spontaneously clear the virus within six months, before the infection is considered chronic.
-Spontaneous resolution following acute infection appears more common in females and in patients who are younger, and may be influenced by certain genetic factors.
+Around 30% (15–45%) of those with acute HCV infections will spontaneously clear the virus within six months before the infection is considered chronic.
+Spontaneous resolution following acute infection appears more common in females and younger patients and may be influenced by certain genetic factors.
 Chronic HCV infection may also resolve spontaneously months or years after the acute phase has passed, though this is unusual.